 Sydney Airport is committed to delivering the highest levels of safety and security of everyone who comes in to contact with our operations or any of the activities under our control.
-To read about our performance in this area, see our Sustainability Report.

 The Safety, Security and Sustainability (SSS) Committee assists the Board in fulfilling its safety responsibilities.
 The SSS Committee Charter sets out its objectives and functions.